 In late 2014, the Federal Cabinet approved a key points paper on cutting red tape.
 This paper was added to the existing work programme, making it more powerful.
 Many of the points that are part of this programme have since been implemented or are currently being put into practice.
-The important measures taken under the First Cutting Bureaucracy Act have been in force since 2016; draft legislation for a Second Cutting Bureaucracy Act is currently being debated in parliament.
+The main relief under the first Cutting Bureaucracy Act was rolled out in 2016, and the Second Cutting Bureaucracy Act further reduces the administrative burden on companies by an additional 360 million euros per year.

 The Cutting Bureaucracy Act